tusen-ai/naive-ui/src/spin/demos/enUS/index.demo-entry.md

 # Spin

 It could've been called `loading`, but why is it called `spin`?
-Because there is another internal component with less props called `loading`.
+Because there is another internal component with less props already named `loading`.

 ## Demos